 A vessel shall not land more than 100 pounds of black sea bass during the period of January 1 through March 31 or more than 50 pounds of black sea bass during the period April 1 through December 31 in New Jersey on any one trip unless the vessel is in possession of a valid New Jersey Black Sea Bass permit.
 Commercial fishermen should be aware that an annual black sea bass harvest quota is in effect for New Jersey.
 The Department is setting aside 10% of New Jersey's black sea bass quota for by-catch landings.
 The New Jersey quota is divided into four seasons (January 1 to April 15; April 16 to June 30; July 1 to September 30; and, October 1 to December 31).
 All commercial landings of black sea bass are applied to the annual quota.
 Daily trip limits and the number of landings a vessel may make in any one week (Sunday through Saturday) have been established for each season.
 New Jersey Black Sea Bass Permit holders will be notified of daily trip limits and allowable landing days for each season via letter by first class mail.
-No vessel can have in possession or land, and no dealer can accept from any one vessel, more than the daily trip limit of black sea bass in any one calendar day.
-Once the season has been closed for the commercial black sea bass fishery, no vessel can land and no dealer can accept any black sea bass landed in New Jersey.
+No vessel can have in possession or land, and no dealer can accept from any one vessel, more than the daily trip limit of black sea bass landed in New Jersey.
 Any harvester or vessel landing black sea bass in New Jersey for the purpose of sale must sell all black sea bass to a permitted New Jersey Black Sea Bass Dealer.
 A New Jersey Black Sea Bass Dealers Permit is required of all dealers buying black sea bass.
-New Jersey Black Sea Bass dealers must submit daily landing reports during the period January 1 through April 15 and weekly reports during the period April 16 through December 31.
+New Jersey Black Sea Bass Dealer.
+A New Jersey Black Sea Bass dealers must submit daily landing reports during the period January 1 through April 15 and weekly reports during the period April 16 through December 31.